srvijaycybersec-hue/FUTURE_CS_03/README.md

 | Role    | Cybersecurity Intern                   |
 | Program | Future Interns — Cybersecurity Program |
 | Task    | Secure File Sharing System |

+A secure file sharing web application built using Flask and AES-GCM encryption, allowing users to upload, encrypt, download (decrypt), and delete files safely through a simple HTML interface.

+This project demonstrates end-to-end encryption handling for uploaded files — protecting data both at rest (on disk) and in transit (when combined with HTTPS).

 ---